build-on-aws/content/posts/practical-cloud-guide/migrate-a-sql-server-database-in-the-cloud/index.md

 ## Module 1: Setting Up a Working Environment

+In this tutorial, you will use the command line.
+There are advantages to using the command line.
+First, the command line offers a larger set of options for creating services.
+Second, commands can be chained together so that one command returns an output that can be used by another.
+Third, commands can be combined into a script that can be reused.

 Whether it’s on-premise or in the cloud, deployments and configuration are frequently done on a local computer.
 However, a case can be made for using an online environment.
 Browser-based terminals or integrated development environments (IDEs) offer a consistent environment customized to a specific tasks.
 They can be configured with custom tool chains that reduce dependency conflicts.
 In addition, they can be accessed from any browser and maintain state and history from the last time they were used.
 AWS offers [Cloudshell](https://aws.amazon.com/cloudshell/), a browser-based terminal, and [Cloud9](https://aws.amazon.com/cloud9/), an in-browser IDE.

-For this tutorial, you will be using the AWS CLI and writing scripts.
+You will be using the AWS CLI and writing scripts.
 Cloud9 is ideal because you can write and store commands and scripts in the IDE and execute them in the included terminal.
 To start with Cloud9, use the AWS console Search bar to find the Cloud9 service.

 ### Step 1: Create a Cloud9 Environment